spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-dynamic-multistore.md

 {% info_block warningBox "Verification" %}

-Ensure that `StoreTransfer` is expanded with store data (countries, currency ISO codes, etc.) from the database.
+Make sure `StoreTransfer` has been expanded with store data, like countries or currency ISO codes, from the database.

 {% endinfo_block %}